ChenGiuseppe/PyMM/README.md

 PyMM <program> -h
 ```

-to receive info on how to use them.
+to obtain info on how to use them.

 ### run_pmm